Saderz/pj-js/bootstrap-4.0.0/bootstrap-4.0.0/docs/4.0/components/alerts.md

 Use the `.alert-link` utility class to quickly provide matching colored links within any alert.

-{% example html %}
+{% highlight html %}
 {% for color in site.data.theme-colors %}
 <div class="alert alert-{{ color.name }}" role="alert">
-  This is a {{ color.name }} alert with <a href="#" class="alert-link">an example link</a>.
+  This is a {{ color.name }} alert with <a href="#" class="alert-link">an highlight link</a>.
 Give it a click if you like.
 </div>{% endfor %}
-{% endexample %}
+{% endhighlight %}

 ### Additional content

 Alerts can also contain additional HTML elements like headings, paragraphs and dividers.

-{% example html %}
+{% highlight html %}
 <div class="alert alert-success" role="alert">
   <h4 class="alert-heading">Well done!</h4>
   <p>Aww yeah, you successfully read this important alert message.
-This example text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.</p>
+This highlight text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.</p>
   <hr>
   <p class="mb-0">Whenever you need to, be sure to use margin utilities to keep things nice and tidy.</p>
 </div>
-{% endexample %}
+{% endhighlight %}

 ### Dismissing